Definition and Example of the Federal Reserve Dot Plot

 What the Fed Dot Plot Isn’t

 Keep in mind, when you're looking at the chart, that each dot represents a member’s view of the range where rates should be at that time.
 Their dot is in the center of the range.
 In other words, the dots shouldn’t be taken to represent that a member is targeting that specific number.

-It’s also important to remember that the Fed remains data-dependent, adjusting its policy based on economic trends, inflation, and global events.
-In the event of major developments such as a terrorist attack, a severe economic downturn, or a sharp jump in inflation, the members will shift projections from their current level.
+It’s also important to remember that the Fed remains data-dependent, and it adjusts its policy based on economic trends, inflation, and global events.
+In the event of major developments, such as a terrorist attack, a severe economic downturn, or a sharp jump in inflation, the most recent dot chart may no longer represent member projections.
 As a result, the longer-term projections on the dot plot carry less weight than those that are closer to the present.
 Changes among Fed leadership—as terms expire, people resign, and others step up to fill the vacated positions—add to the potential for long-term policy shifts.

-There's no way to tell which dot belongs to which member, so investors don’t have a sense of how much weight to attach to a dot that's an outlier with the range for a certain period.
-Nor is there any indication which dot belongs to 2018 Fed Chair Jerome Powell, and which belongs to a Fed bank president that isn't currently a member of the FOMC.
+There's no way to tell which dot belongs to which member, so investors don’t have a sense of how much weight to attach to any outlier dots.
+There's no way to tell which dot belongs to 2019 Fed Chair Jerome Powell, and which belongs to a Fed bank president that isn't currently a member of the FOMC.

 Naturally, this won’t stop market participants from reading a great deal into the specific averages that are generated by each new iteration of the dot plot.
 Bond investors should expect that this release will be a new source of market volatility after each Fed meeting.
 Former Fed Chair Janet Yellen warned that people “should not look at the dot plot as the primary way in which the Committee is speaking to the public at large.”